kolosovsky/book-notes/React docs/Hooks/Hooks API reference/useMemo.md

 Remember that the function passed to useMemo runs during rendering.
 Don’t do anything there that you wouldn’t normally do while rendering.
 For example, side effects belong in `useEffect`, not `useMemo`.

 If no array is provided, a new value will be computed on every render.
+Using `useMemo()` with an empty dependencies array will calculate the value only once, on mount.

 You may rely on useMemo as a performance optimization, not as a semantic guarantee.
 In the future, React may choose to “forget” some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen